canvasxyz/teekit/packages/images/README.md

 Requirements: A Linux VM with systemd v250 or greater, e.g. Ubuntu 24.04, with support for nested virtualization (/dev/kvm).

+The build uses a multi-stage mkosi pipeline to optimize caching and separate build-time dependencies from the final image:

+- Kernel (`kernel/`): Outputs compiled kernel at `/usr/lib/modules/$KERNEL_VERSION/vmlinuz`
+- Base System (`base/`): Minimal Debian runtime environment (systemd, busybox, kmod, etc.)
+- Build Tools (`build-tools/`): Used only during build, not in final image
+- sqld: (`sqld/`): Builds the libsql server binary, depends on build-tools stage
+- TDX Kettle (`tdx-kettle/`): Includes kettle artifacts, services, and configuration
+  - Depends on base (for runtime) and sqld (for binary)

 ## Usage

 1. Install make, qemu-utils, and nix: